-During the preparation of the Company's consolidated financial statements for the three month period ended March 31, 2011 and the accounting analysis for the new maintenance arrangement with AT&T, the Company determined that the methodology that had been applied in fiscal 2009 and 2010 to the amortization of consideration related to maintenance provided to AT&T was not appropriate and resulted in the inappropriate deferral of revenue related to maintenance billings from 2009 to 2010; total revenue recognized over the term of the arrangement was not impacted.
+During the preparation of the Company's consolidated financial statements for the three month period ended March 31, 2011 and the accounting analysis for the new maintenance arrangement with a certain customer, the Company determined that the methodology that had been applied in fiscal 2009 and 2010 to the amortization of consideration related to maintenance provided to this customer was not appropriate and resulted in the inappropriate deferral of revenue related to maintenance billings from 2009 to 2010; total revenue recognized over the term of the arrangement was not impacted.
 This error resulted in the incorrect deferral and therefore, understatement of \$3.8 million of service revenue in 2009 (\$950,000 in each quarter of fiscal 2009) and related overstatement of 2010 service revenue by \$3.8 million (\$950,000 in each quarter of fiscal 2010).
 There is no tax effect on this revenue and therefore the error in service revenue impacted net loss in each year by the same amounts.
 There is no effect on retained earnings or any other account within the consolidated balance sheet as of December 31, 2010, and no effect on cash provided by operating activities for fiscal 2009 and fiscal 2010.
-The Company does not believe this error is material to its previously issued historical consolidated financial statements and, therefore, has not adjusted the historical consolidated financial statements.
+The Company does not believe this error is material to its previously issued historical consolidated financial statements